The theatrical design process is broken, and I know how to fix it.

 The solution.

-1. This solution ensures the creative process remains intact by enabling a lead designer to champion it.
+- This solution ensures the creative process remains intact by enabling a lead designer to champion the design.

-2. This solution ensures there is a distinct separation between the design of theater and the implementation of theater.
+- This solution ensures a distinct separation between the design of theater and the implementation of theater.

-3. This solution eases the load on build teams by focusing the show toward one design field.
+- This solution eases the load on build teams by focusing the show on one design field.

-4. This solution splits the creative decision-making load between the director and a lead designer.
+- This solution splits the creative decision-making load between the director and a lead designer, in this process, the director and the lead designer are equals.

 The solution to these four problems ultimately involves redefining some design roles during the design and production process.
 For clarity, I’ll divide the discussion into four distinct sections.

-Theaters often choose the shows for their upcoming season based on budgets, manpower, messaging, and their audience, among other factors.
-Rarely is design considered, and rarely is the cultivation of designers considered.
+Theaters often choose the shows for their upcoming season based on budgets, manpower, messaging, and audience, among other factors.
+Design is rarely considered, and the cultivation of designers is seldom considered.

 In this model, each show gets a lead designer.
-This designer should be a veteran in the field and someone who’s worked with the theater before.
-The lead designer is someone the producing team and director know.
-The other design roles are filled by new or up-and-coming designers or designers who have never worked at the theater.
+This designer should be a veteran in the field, someone who has worked with the theater before, and someone who knows the company’s capabilities.
+The lead designer is someone the Producing Artist Director knows and can work with.
+The other design roles can be filled by new or up-and-coming designers or designers who have never worked at the theater.

 Director Conversations

-In this model, those conversations start between the Producing Artistic Director and the Show’s Director.
-In this initial conversation, the AD gives their usual show direction and describes why they chose the lead design field.
+In this model, design conversations start between the Producing Artistic Director, the Show’s Director, and the Lead Designer.
+In this initial conversation, the AD gives their usual show direction and describes why they chose the lead design field for this show.

 Lead Designer Conversations

 The next set of conversations is between the director and lead designer.
 They collaborate on the design but must refrain from discussing the other design elements.
-They set the design language in this conversation using the chosen design field.
+They use the chosen design field to set the design language.

 Introduce the Language to the Rest of the Design Team